timoj/react-pubsub-store/readme.md

 `npm install --save react-pubsub-store`

-You need to create a component that implements a function name `fetchResource`, which you will pass tot the pubsub store.
+You need to create a component that implements a functions `fetchResource` and `setResource`, which you will pass to the pubsub store.
 For example:
 ```
 var Fetcher = (function () {